What to expect from your referral appointment at Calder Vets

 If you’ve never had to attend a referrals appointment before, you might be wondering just what to expect.
 What’s going to happen?
 What do you need to bring?
 How should you prepare your pet?
 This short guide should give you all the information you need to make the most of your referral appointment.

-Your appointment will begin with a consultation, during which one of our specialist referral vets will carry out a thorough examination of your pet.
+Your appointment will begin with a consultation, during which one of our referral vets will carry out a thorough examination of your pet.
 We will then discuss further tests and procedures required in order to determine our plan of action.
 During the consultation you will also receive an estimate for how much you might expect to pay for our recommended course of treatment.

 How to Prepare